-- (1) An amendment to, or replacement of, material has legal effect as part of the regulations, EPA notice, group standard, or code of practice in which the material is incorporated by reference only if a notice is published in the Gazette - (a) stating that the amendment or replacement has that effect; and - (b) specifying the date of the notice, or a later date, as the date on which the amendment or replacement has that effect. - (2) The following person may publish the notice: - (a) the Minister, in the case of material incorporated in regulations; or - (b) the Authority, in the case of material incorporated in an EPA notice or a group standard or code of practice. - (3) The notice must not be published unless the amendment or replacement material is of the same general character as the material amended or replaced. - (4) An amendment to, or replacement of, material does not have legal effect as part of a notice of transfer in which the material is incorporated by reference.
+- (1) An amendment to, or replacement of, material has legal effect as part of the regulations, EPA notice, group standard, or code of practice in which the material is incorporated by reference only if a notice is published under the Legislation Act 2019- - (a) stating that the amendment or replacement has that effect; and - (b) specifying the date of publication of the notice, or a later date, as the date on which the amendment or replacement has that effect. - (2) The following person may make the notice: - (a) the Minister, in the case of material incorporated in regulations; or - (b) the Authority, in the case of material incorporated in an EPA notice or a group standard or code of practice.

+- (3) The notice must not be made unless the amendment or replacement material is of the same general character as the material amended or replaced. - (4) An amendment to, or replacement of, material does not have legal effect as part of a notice of transfer in which the material is incorporated by reference. - (5) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).